Lymph glands occur in complexes (groups) in different body parts.

 Astragalus root is recommended to reduce inflammation of the lymph nodes that cause viral infections, such as mononucleosis.

-Astragalus is commonly used in traditional Chinese medicine to treat a wide variety of bodily illnesses and disorders due to its immune-boosting effects.
+Astragalus is commonly used in traditional Chinese medicine to treat various bodily illnesses and disorders due to its immune-boosting effects.

 Oregano essential oil

-Studies show that oregano oil has antibacterial activity against some antibiotic resistant bacterial strains.
+Studies show that oregano oil has antibacterial activity against antibiotic-resistant bacterial strains.

 Oil of oregano is also effective against viral and fungal infections.

-The benefits of oregano oil, unlike antibiotics, its use to treat infections does not have harmful side effects, such as also eliminating healthy bacteria and increasing the risks of developing digestive disorders.
+Unlike antibiotics, the benefits of oregano oil, its use to treat infections does not have harmful side effects, such as eliminating healthy bacteria and increasing the risks of developing digestive disorders.

-To treat an infection that is causing enlarged lymph nodes, taking oregano oil for up to two weeks can help.
+To treat an infection causing enlarged lymph nodes, taking oregano oil for up to two weeks can help.
 It is recommended to dilute them with water for oral administration.